-Students are instructed in the usage, spelling, pronunciation, and meaning of terminology used to describe the human body.
-Accordingly, the class will explore terms pertaining to the structure and function of the body, the pathologic processes that affect it, and the diagnostic and therapeutic procedures that are used in health maintenance and disease management.
+Instruction in the usage, spelling, pronunciation, and meaning of terminology used to describe the human body.
+Exploration of terms pertaining to the structure and function of the body, the pathologic processes that affect it, and the diagnostic and therapeutic procedures used in health maintenance and disease management.

-119C-Z SELECTED TOPICS IN ALLIED HEALTH .5 - 11 UNITS
+119C-Z SELECTED TOPICS IN ALLIED HEALTH

+.5 - 11 UNITS